 Further Information

-If you would like to discuss your suitability for a hair loss treatment programme or hair surgery, contact Belgravia for a free consultation with a specialist.
-An examination will be carried out and you will be advised of the best option for you.
+If you would like to discuss your suitability for a hair loss treatment programme, contact Belgravia for a free consultation with a specialist.
+We can also advise you on the best and most reputable surgeons in the UK if you decide that you would prefer to go with the surgical option.
 To book an appointment, call 020 7730 6666 or message the centre.
-Alternatively, complete the online diagnostic form from anywhere in the world and one of the clinic’s advisors will contact you.
+Alternatively, submit an online consultation from anywhere in the world and one of the clinic's advisors will contact you.
+The Belgravia Centre do not perform hair transplants but as stated above, hair loss treatments can often be a more suitable alternative.